 Csuri's wooden sculpture Numeric Milling is one of the few early computer sculptures created with a computer-driven milling machine...
 This work made use of the Bessel function to generate the surface.
 The computer program then generated a punched tape to represent the coordinate data.
 Included were instructions to a 3-axis, continuous path, numerically controlled milling machine.
-Sources: Csuri Project: Plotter Drawing, 1966 - 1970: Numeric Milling Photo of Numeric Milling Sculpture […]
+Sources: Csuri Project: Plotter Drawing, 1966 - 1970: Numeric Milling Photo of Numeric Milling Sculpture courtesy […]

 1995 – San Diego TeleManufacturing Facility

 In 1995, Mike Bailey from the San Diego Supercomputer Center created the SDSC TeleManufacturing Facility to help scientists visualize their data in physical form.
 In 1997, the facility produced one of the first digitally-fabricated molecular models using laminated object manufacturing.
-The biochemists involved in the project got insights that they were not able to get from the on-screen 3D models, and concluded that: modern physical models are important tools that significantly extend […]
+The biochemists involved in the project got insights that they were not able to get from the on-screen 3D models, and concluded that: modern physical models are important tools that significantly extend the […]

 2002 – Bathsheba Grossman's Crystal Engravings

 Artist Bathsheba Grossman has been 3D printing mathematical surfaces as early as 1997.
 In 2002 she started to use subsurface laser engraving to produce 3D physical visualizations of data from astronomy, biology, and physics.
 Left image: a piece of DNA molecule.
 Right image: a 3D map of our nearby stars.
 The artist explains to us: This medium excels at imaging less structural data such as disconnected volumes, non-compact point clouds, and the convoluted strands of proteins.
 It works by […]